yecdev/ydot/src/pages/get-ycash.md

 # Get Ycash

-Once you download a [Ycash Wallet](/wallets), it's time to get yourself some Ycasn!
+Once you download a [Ycash Wallet](/wallets), it's time to get yourself some Ycash!

 ## Sell a Gift Card for Ycash